ichsansan/COPT-Training-Module/README.md

 In this submodule, participants will learn how to identify and troubleshoot issues that may arise in a combustion optimization ML system.
 Topics include performance monitoring, error handling, and debugging.
 Real-world scenarios and case studies will be discussed to provide practical insights into problem-solving.

+### 6. Combustion Service Integration with React and Deployment

+For this submodule, participants will learn how to integrate the combustion web service with React, utilizing the axios library for seamless integration with any web services.
+Finally, we will learn how to deploy the React app using Docker and Nginx.

 ## Prerequisites

 Before starting this training module, participants are expected to have: